Academic Advising Mission Statement

 Meeting with an Academic Advisor

 Academic advising is available to any student seeking information about RISD CE course offerings and programs.
 This service is available to students or potential students interested in learning more about Adult Programs, Kids + Teens, Pre-College, Summer Programs courses, as well as adult and teen certificate programs.
-Anyone considering joining our programs, discussing their professional and academic goals, and mapping out an academic plan to meet those goals is invited to contact Kathy Kelly, assistant director for academic advising.
+Anyone considering joining our programs, discussing their professional and academic goals, and mapping out an academic plan to meet those goals is invited to contact Assistant Director for Academic Advising Kathy Kelly.
 Kathy also works with certificate students who have questions about waiving courses, those who are preparing to graduate, and advises certificate students inquiring about their status in their program.

 What is Academic Advising?